-In February 2022, the Company provided formal written notice to the optionor that it is declaring force majeure, as provided under the agreement, as access to the property has been unavailable to the Company for more than two years.
+In February 2022, the Company provided formal written notice to the option or that it is declaring force majeure, as provided under the agreement, as access to the property has been unavailable to the Company for more than two years.
 Management has impaired the carrying value of the property to \$1 and an impairment charge of \$444,404 has been recognized in the Financial Statements.

-During the period ended May 31, 2022, the Company received written notices from the optionor (i) rejecting the Company's force majeure claim and (ii) purporting to terminate the option agreement on the basis that the Company failed to make the required work expenditures within the option period specified in the agreement.
+Subsequent to year end, the Company received written notices from the option of (i) rejecting the Company's force majeure claim and (ii) purporting to terminate the option agreement on the basis that the Company failed to make the required work expenditures within the option period specified in the agreement.
 The Company considers itself to be in compliance with the terms of the option agreement, as amended, and intends to vigorously contest this termination notice.